EDUCBA Logo

 Things to Remember About XML in Excel

-• Every bit of data you enter has to start and end with an identical tag, i.e. start with < Record> Data </Record> (End with).
+• Every bit of data you enter has to start and end with an identical tag, i.e., start with < Record> Data </Record> (End with).

-• Tag names are case sensitive, i.e. capitalization in the end tag should be the same as the beginning tag.
+• Tag names are case sensitive, i.e., capitalization in the end tag should be the same as the beginning tag.

 • The XML file should always begin and end with a root tag.
 There can only be one root tag in a file.
 In the example above, the root tag is <Record>.

-• You can have an empty tag, i.e. you can mention or put the slash at the end of the tag instead of the beginning: <Record> </Record>.
+• You can have an empty tag, i.e., mention or put the slash at the end of the title instead of the beginning: <Record> </Record>.

 Recommended Articles